 Our DIY Maths Feast consists of several rounds that require different skills and strategies for success.
 They aim to improve problem-solving skills using recreational maths, and improve teamwork and communication skills.

 We change the format and content of our Maths Feast every year to keep the challenge exciting.
 However, we promise that content will be familiar or accessible to most Year 10 students and could include both recreational and more traditional maths problems.
 Your students can whet their appetite with practice resources and materials from previous Maths Feasts available on our website.

 What materials and equipment do I need to run a DIY Maths Feast?

-We'll email you the DIY Maths Feast materials within 7 working days of your application.
+We’ll email you the DIY Maths Feast materials within 7 working days of your application.
 The competition pack will include a full mark scheme to mark the rounds yourself (or ask your students to), and blank certificates for participation and winners that you can issue to students.
-The materials have been designed slightly differently this year due to COVID-19, so that students can engage with them in groups or as individuals.

 Calculators and equipment such as rulers and protractors aren’t permitted – this competition is based on your students’ brain power alone!

 What costs are involved?